opengsn/docs/contracts/index.md

 * A selection of example Paymasters are available in our [GSN paymasters repo](https://github.com/opengsn/gsn/tree/master/packages/paymasters/contracts).
 ### Example Paymaster contract that pays for gas in ERC20 tokens <a id="token_paymaster"></a>

-One of the most commonly requested features in Ethereum is ability to pay gas fees in ERC20 tokens.
+One of the most commonly requested features in Ethereum is the ability to pay gas fees in ERC20 tokens.

 A reference implementation exists in the